 4. Birds and Chickens

 Set up bird feeders or a chicken coop.
-Birds and chickens will peck and forage against anything they find in the soil, including beetle grubs.
+Chickens and some birds will peck and forage in the soil for anything, including beetle grubs.

 The only issue is that they may also go after beneficial insects you’ll want to keep.